 Evaluating Benefit of a Novel Intra-articular Device in Dogs With a Suspected Cruciate Ligament Tear

-This pilot study seeks to determine whether this benefit is seen in a larger cohort of dogs with suspected cranial cruciate ligament rupture through the intra-articular injection of this product in the affected stifle joint.
-If a benefit is demonstrated, this data would support the launch of larger and more focused clinical trials to validate the use of this product in dogs for the pre-surgical management of cruciate disease.
+This pilot study seeks to evaluate whether this benefit is seen in a larger cohort of dogs with suspected cranial cruciate ligament rupture through the intra-articular injection of this product in the affected stifle joint.
+If a benefit is demonstrated, this data would support the launch of larger and more focused clinical studies to validate the use of this product in dogs for the pre-surgical management of cruciate disease.

 - No injectable corticosteroids or administration of polysulfated glycosaminoglycans, glucosamine, or chondroitin sulfate nutritional supplements within 30 days prior to enrollment